-CAPA features within quality improvement processes will alert you to these potential issues through risk assessments and root cause analysis, which identify the underlying problem with a product or process.
+CAPA software features offer quality improvement processes to alert you to these potential issues through risk assessments and root cause analysis, which identify the underlying problem with a product or process.
 By finding out the root cause, you’ll be able to more easily resolve the issue, and actions can be taken to prevent the nonconformance from occurring again.

 Total quality management can be achieved through a QMS implementation that focuses on audit management.
 This includes a preliminary evaluation of your site that details nonconformities.
 Then a registration audit occurs which includes a readiness audit and a certification audit.
 From there, a surveillance audit is conducted over time to measure continued conformance to ISO standards and any other additional regulatory programs.

 Recertification audits are also common over a three-year registration cycle, called triennial audits.
 Finally, internal audits can occur at any time at recommended intervals from the QMS.